Chestnut (film): Production

 Principal photography on Chestnut began in September 2021 in Philadelphia and wrapped in October 2021.

 In an interview, Cron stated that Dyer was her first choice for the role of Annie.

 Release

 Chestnut premiered at the Frameline Film Festival in June 2023.
 On November 3, 2023, the film screened at the Austin Film Festival.

-The film was released in limited theaters in the United States on June 21, 2024 and on digital on July 2, 2024.
+The film was released in limited theaters in the United States on June 21, 2024, and on digital on July 2, 2024.

 Reception

 Box office

 Chestnut grossed $4,969 from 7 cinemas during its opening weekend in the United States.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 5 critics, indicating "mixed or average" reviews.